 More than 1,100 centre-based service closures related to the impact of COVID-19 were recorded in the NQA ITS at the start of April 2020, with the majority of these being preschools/kindergartens, followed by outside school hours care services.
-There were 291 such centre-based service closures at the start of October 2021.
+There were just under 400 centre-based service closures at the start of January 2022, with the majority of these being long day care services.